 When we think about consuming mindfully from a Sustainably Stylish perspective, the idea of gifting to charity or supporting charity organisations will likely spring to mind.
 This post was the result of meandering research over one of the early New Year, New ConsYOUMer series.
 It breaks our desire to give to charity down to eight parts and will have you contemplating your desire to give in a whole new light.

 Hi… Katie here, this post was created when Sustainability in Style was a personal blog, which means that the content is written in the first person.
 Just so you know, that first-person perspective was me, Katie, founder of Sustainability in Style.
 We’ve revived this content as part of our New Year, New ConsYOUmer series as it provides a different way of considering how you give.

-- The first, or entry level of giving is when donations are given grudgingly.
-Like when those pesky canvassers (I can call them pesky because I was one for a while and I annoyed myself) harass you in the street for donations while you are trying to do your grocery shopping and you give money to get them to leave you alone.
+- The entry level of giving is when donations are given grudgingly.
+An example might be when a canvasser harasses you in the street for donations while you are trying to do your grocery shopping and you give money to get them to leave you alone.

-- The seventh level is the act of giving a little, less than one should but doing so with cheer.
+- The seventh level is the act of giving a little- less than one should- but doing so with cheer.
 This could be donating your change from your coffee to the charity box at the register.
-You know that thirty cents won’t do too much but it’s better put to use at the wildlife reduce than it is rolling around your handbag.
+You know that thirty cents won’t do too much but it’s better put to use at the wildlife rescue centre than it is rolling around your handbag.